How does it feel?

 Did you know?

+The silk tree was introduced to the West in the 18th century by an Italian nobleman (Albizzi) and is planted widely as an ornamental plant.
 The leaves of the silk tree close together at night, when it rains or on light touch.
 Its modern Persian name, shabkhosb, translates as “night sleeper”.

 Albizia is considered very safe, although caution should be taken when pregnant as it invigorates blood.